barryclark/jekyll-now/_posts/2020-10-30-builtin-modules-fs.md

 ### Key Takeaways
 - Use of `fs.readFileSync()` is discouraged.
 Nothing else can happen on the server until the file is read from the file system.
 - `fs.readFile()` accepts and error-first callback.
 If nothing bad happened, `error` will be `null`.
 Otherwise, `error` is an object(?) that contains details of what went wrong.
+- `promisify` is overkill unless you sepcifically need to read a inside a promise.

 ---